⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 Security Notes

-• On the free Netlify tier, authentication is enforced client-side.
+• On the free Netlify tier, authentication is enforced brand-side.
 The HTML is still served to all visitors, but the JavaScript hides content from unauthenticated or unauthorised users.

 • This is appropriate for internal documentation.
 It is not suitable for highly sensitive data.